neoforged/.github/primers/1.21.11/index.md

 ### Specific Logic Changes

 - `net.minecraft.client.renderer.entity.EntityRenderState#lightCoords` now defaults to 0xF000F0.
-- `net.minecraft.client.gui.screens.inventory.AbstractContainerScreen#keyPressed` no longer returns `true` if the key is not handled by the screen, instead returning `false`
+- `net.minecraft.client.gui.screens.inventory.AbstractContainerScreen#keyPressed` no longer returns `true` if the key is not handled by the screen, instead returning `false`.
+- `net.minecraft.util.Mth#clampedLerp` parameters have been reordered for both overloads.
+The methods now take in the step, the original value, and the next value; instead of the original value, next value, and the step value.

 ### Tag Changes